Travelling as a nurse: Don’t be afraid to follow your heart!

 - You need to have your nursing degree and usually they are happy if you have at least 2 years of experience as a nurse.

 - Make sure you have the right visa before starting your job/volunteering position.
-Usually the organisation or healthcare organisation can help you with it.
+Usually the organization or healthcare organization can help you with it.

 - You need to be open minded and flexible